Updated August 20, 2016

 Montreal Museums is a free iPhone app that displays local museums by name or proximity, suggests what's hot, proposes cultural walks, and allows you to select permanent or temporary exhibits.
 There is not yet any equivalent app for Android.

-In 2016, the 30th annual Montreal Museums Day takes place in late May and offers free access to 29 participating museums along five free special bus routes.
+In 2016, the 30th annual Montreal Museums Day takes place May 29 and offers free access to more than 30 participating museums along five free special bus routes.

 Our major museums are:

 Musées de Montréal's photos of 38 museums in Montreal